-One Hour Training for Small Group Hosts
+One Hour Small Group Host Information

-- Will you be ready to receive the group each week?
-This involves tending to the outside as well as the inside of the house.
-The outside; Is the house easy to find?
+This involves tending to the outside as well as the inside of the meeting location.
+Is it easy to locate?
 Is there adequate parking?
-Is the entry way well-lit and easy to navigate?
-The inside; is the kitchen, meeting area and bathroom clean?
+Is the entry well-lit and safe to navigate?
+Is the kitchen, meeting area and bathroom clean?
 Are pets secured?
-People are not comfortable with cats rubbing against them and dogs sniffing them.
+Some people are not comfortable with cats rubbing against them and dogs sniffing them.
 Are children cared for?
 Most groups do not provide child care.

-Another key role of the hosts is to manage the refreshments and goodies.
-The host should provide snacks and liquid refreshments the first week.
+Another key role of the hosts is to manage the refreshments.
+The host should provide snacks and a liquid refreshment the first week.
 Offer decaf coffee if your group meets at night.
-It is up to the host if they want to provide snacks each week or organize a signup sheet.
-If the group uses a signup sheet the Host is responsible for a reminder call each week.
+It is up to the host if they themselves want to provide snacks each week or organize a sign up sheet.
+If the group uses a sign up sheet the Host is responsible for a reminder call each week.